 Looking for ways to improve language and literacy in your preschool students?
 When our district moved to a home and community-based model for service delivery of our three-year-olds with special education needs, it prompted a change in my speech therapy practices.
 At the same time, we were moving classrooms and office space around which lead to a “review and purge”… Read More

-Fairy Tales to Teach Perspective-taking
+Fairy Tales to Teach Perspective-taking to students with autism

 Six Ways to See Social Skills Progress